kakearney/d3-foodweb/README.md

 # d3-foodweb

 This repository holds code for the d3-foodweb plugin, which provides two functions to plot interactive food web graphs using the D3 visualization library.

-This project is still very much in alpha, and is being developed alongside the writing of a manuscript documenting the underlying algorithms.
+This project is still very much in alpha, and is being developed alongside the writing of a manuscript describing the underlying algorithms.
+Documentation and examples will improve as development continues.

 ## Installing